 Find the cheapest RyanAir Flight Fares on RyanAir.com

-When booking a Flight with RyanAir it’s the best when you don’t have a set date.
-If you want to fly to Palermo ‘sometime in the Summer’ you have the best chances to find some cheap Flights with RyanAir.
-To find the best fares just check out their Website.
+When booking a Flight with RyanAir, it’s best when you don’t have a set date.
+If you want to fly to Palermo ‘sometime in the Summer’, you have the best chances to find some cheap flights with RyanAir.
+To find the best fares, just check out their Website.
 You select where you want to departure, and either to what Airport or to what Country/Region you want to go.
 And there you have the best available fares.
 In April I’d have the possibility to fly from Memmingen to Palermo for just 46 € return in Total.
 Definitely a cheap flight!

 RyanAir Baggage Size – Hand luggage and checked Baggage

 Cabin baggage is one of the most important factors when travelling by Plane.
 RyanAir allows you to take two pieces with you on board.
 1 carry on cabin bag with the maximum dimensions of 55cm x 40cm x 20cm, plus 1 small bag up to 35 x 20 x 20 .
 If your bags are smaller, it’s no problem, if your bigger bag oversteps the Size you have to pay a fee of £50/€50, and it will be placed in the hold of the Aircraft.
 Bags that fit the RyanAir Sizes can be found here or here.
 For the checked Baggage there is 15 / 20 kg the absolute maximum; otherwise, you have to pay 10€ per kilogramme.